Frequently Asked Questions

 Can I submit GMAT or LSAT scores in lieu of the GRE?

-No, there is no substitution for the GRE.
-Note: an exception may be made for current Yale graduate students already enrolled in SOM or YLS and applying for a joint degree with Jackson.
+There is no substitute for the GRE, other than for current YSOM or YLS students. already enrolled in SOM or YLS and applying for a joint degree with Jackson.

 Transcripts

-My transcript has been evaluated by a credential evaluation service.
-Can that evaluation be uploaded in lieu of my transcript?
+If my transcript has been evaluated by a credential evaluation service, can that evaluation be uploaded in lieu of my transcript?

 Yes.
 The evaluation must contain course and grade information, however.
 Please note, that if you are offered admission and accept that offer, an original transcript will be required directly from the issuing institution.